This blog is a love letter to you.

-I love babywearing, cooking from scratch, doing crafts with my kids, reading sci-fi and fantasy novels until the wee hours of the night, and writing.
+I love making spreadsheets, doing crafts with my kids, reading sci-fi and fantasy novels until the wee hours of the night, and writing.
 I am a happier person when I spend at least an hour or two outside, every single day.

-I have a sweet one-year-old who learned to sing before she learned how to talk, and who has an iron will for what she wants.
+I have a sweet two-year-old who learned to sing before she learned how to talk, and who has an iron will for what she wants.

-I have a creative, smart, funny, and wild little four-year-old.
+I have a creative, smart, funny, and wild little five-year-old.
 She is utterly convinced that unicorns are real and seagulls are make-believe.